-In this tutorial, we describe how to get started with Illumio ASP by creating managed workloads and applying application segmentation, also called application ringfencing, which separates individual applications, preventing cross-application communications.
+In this tutorial, we describe how to get started with Illumio Core by creating managed workloads and applying application segmentation, also called application ringfencing, which separates individual applications, preventing cross-application communications.

 Before you begin

 This tutorial in the Illumio Core Free Trial walks you through installing Illumio agents on hosts in your environment.
 The Illumio platform operates in a secure environment with secure communication between Illumio agents installed in your environment and the Illumio platform.
 The Illumio agents are lightweight and designed for low resource utilization.

 Additionally, you will be creating and testing security policy for your workloads using Illumio’s Build and Test policy states.
 These policy states do not block network traffic to your workloads.
 They allow you to visualize the impact of the security policy that you create before you enforce it on your workloads.

 Finally, Illumio recommends you operate this Free Trial using hosts running in your testing or staging environments.

 With Illumio Core, you have the power to model and test segmentation policies at different levels: from course-grained to extremely fine-grained segmentation.
 Most Illumio customers start by applying application ringfencing to their high-value applications.

 Unless the initial deployment must satisfy stated compliance or regulatory guidance, the best initial policies start with ringfencing.
 Ringfencing shrinks the security perimeter from a subnet or VLAN to a single application.
 It provides the largest impact with the least amount of work, requiring only one line of security policy per application to close off 90 percent of the potential attack surface for east-west traffic movement.